 During their second and third years, students participate in laboratory rotations of semester-long involvement in fields that complement their research interests.
 Students register for 3 credit hours for each rotation, each of which requires a total of 96 working hours, or equivalent.
 The student’s work schedule is negotiated directly with the rotation supervisor.

 Laboratory rotations are to be determined by the student in consultation with his/her advisors, and will be available at laboratories both within and outside of GW.
-The laboratories participating in the Human Evolutionary Biology Consortium are available for rotations, but students are also encouraged to pursue laboratory rotations at other institutions which best serve their interests.
+Students are encouraged to pursue laboratory rotations at GW or any institution which best serve their interests.

 Public Understanding of Science Internship